camsong/You-Dont-Need-jQuery/README.md

 ## Promises

 A promise represents the eventual result of an asynchronous operation. jQuery has its own way to handle promises.
-Native JavaScript implements a thin and minimal API to handle promises according to the [Promises/A+](http://promises-aplus.github.io/promises-spec/) specification.
+Native JavaScript implements a thin and minimal API to handle promises according to the [Promises/A+](https://promisesaplus.com/) specification, and `async`/`await` makes them read like synchronous code.

 - [7.1](#7.1) <a name='7.1'></a> done, fail, always